OpenComputingLab/reusable-content-example/_sources/production_workflow.md

 The workflow proceeds as follows:

-- source content authored in one or more markdown files; a tables of contents file (`_toc.yml`) identifies the source files and the orfer in which they are presented;
+- source content authored in one or more markdown files; a tables of contents file (`_toc.yml`) identifies the source files and the order in which they are presented;
 - source content converted to output formats including Sphinx-XML by Sphinx;
 - Sphinx-XML converted to OU-XML.